0xpranay/solidity-notes/Security.md

 - The blockchain in it's intended way to work is **Deterministic**.
 Dont' use `block.timestamp` and `block.blockhash` as source of randomness.
 - Use something like chainlink VRF.

+#### `require` is also treated as a function :

+- The `require` function is evaluated just as any other function.
+This means that all arguments are evaluated before the function itself is executed.
+In particular, in `require(condition, f())` the function `f` is executed even if `condition` is true.
+- So don't be fooled by some honeypot contract's code saying `require(obviouslyTrue, malicoiusCode())`.